RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/08-RTH.md

 <sup>5</sup> And she said unto her, All that thou sayest unto me I will do.
 <sup>6</sup> And she went down unto the floor, and did according to all that her mother in law bade her.
 <sup>7</sup> And when Boaz had eaten and drunk, and his heart was merry, he went to lie down at the end of the heap of corn: and she came softly, and uncovered his feet, and laid her down.
-<sup>8</sup> And it came to pass at midnight , that the man was afraid, and turned himself: and, behold, a woman lay at his feet.
+<sup>8</sup> And it came to pass at midnight, that the man was afraid, and turned himself: and, behold, a woman lay at his feet.
 <sup>9</sup> And he said, Who [art] thou?
 And she answered, I [am] Ruth thine handmaid: spread therefore thy skirt over thine handmaid; for thou [art] a near kinsman.
 <sup>10</sup> And he said, Blessed [be] thou of the LORD, my daughter: [for] thou hast shewed more kindness in the latter end than at the beginning, inasmuch as thou followedst not young men, whether poor or rich.
 <sup>11</sup> And now, my daughter, fear not; I will do to thee all that thou requirest: for all the city of my people doth know that thou [art] a virtuous woman.